nmfs-fish-tools/SSMSE/README.md

 ```

 `fore$Forecast = 3` means our forecasts from the assessment will use
-fishing mortality (F) to achieve a relative (to unfished) spawning stock
+fishing mortality (F) to attmpt to achieve a relative (to unfished)
-biomass.
-Based on `fore$Btarget`, the relative biomass target is 40% of
+spawning stock biomass.
+Based on `fore$Btarget`, the relative biomass
-unfished spawning stock biomass.
-Note also that the control rule
+target is 40% of unfished spawning stock biomass.
+Note also that the
-`fore$BforconstantF` and `fore$BfornoF` values are set low to make it
+control rule `fore$BforconstantF` and `fore$BfornoF` values are set low
-unlikely that they will be used (these parameters are used for a ramp
+to make it unlikely that they will be used (these parameters are used
-harvest control rule, which we do not want to use here):
+for a ramp harvest control rule, which we do not want to use here):

 ``` r
 fore$BforconstantF